An Adelaide to Darwin Road trip or vice versa is one of the best road trips you can do while travelling around Australia!

 Mataranka Thermal Pools

 I’d never heard of the Mataranka Thermal Pools before I did this road trip.
 They were a great surprise when we pulled up to stop for a bit.
-They’re located south of Katherine and 107km (66 mi) from Darwin.
+The pools are located south of Katherine and 107 km (66 mi) from Darwin.